 Founded by cookbook author Jess Elliott Dennison, our weekly-changing menu follows the seasons and Scotland’s best produce.

-Breakfast starts at 8am with freshly-ground Obadiah Collective coffee, Pekoetea loose-leaf tea, roasted fruit jams and citrussy curds on sourdough toast, sage-fried and dill-scrambled eggs, bay-roasted cherries, strained yoghurt and toasted nuts.
+Breakfast starts with freshly-ground Obadiah Collective coffee, loose-leaf tea, roasted fruit jams and citrussy curds on sourdough toast, wild garlic-fried and harrisa-scrambled eggs, bay-roasted fruit, strained yoghurt and toasted nuts.

-Lunch begins at 12noon and features hearty grain salads, fresh pasta with homemade ricotta, warm-buttered Arbroath smokies, wine-braised beans with garlic aioli, plus plenty of pickles and ferments to share with sourdough and butter.
+Lunch begins at 12noon and features hearty grain salads, open toasts with homemade ricotta, warm-buttered Arbroath smokies, wine-braised beans with garlic aioli, plus plenty of pickles and ferments to share with sourdough and butter.
 Drinks include our preserved-fruit cordials and shrubs.

-We bake seasonally-led cakes and pastries throughout the day; roasted berry galettes, almond and olive oil fruit cakes, sea salt and chocolate rye cookies, amaretti biscuits and fresh cream chocolate ganache.
+We bake seasonally-led cakes and pastries throughout the day; roasted berry galettes, almond and rapeseed oil fruit cakes, sea salt and chocolate vanilla cookies, amaretti biscuits and fresh cream chocolate ganache.
 Available for sit in or take away.

 "The only cookbook I'm using while the weather is this hot".
 VOGUE